JuliaPhysics/ThinFilmsTools.jl/README.md

 [ThinFilmsTools.jl](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/Home) provides tools for the design and characterisation of thin films written in Julia.
 Documentation, examples and details can be found in the [Wiki](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/Home) page.

-Check [julia-lang](https://julialang.org/) for how to install and setup the environment.
+Check [julia language](https://julialang.org/) for how to install and setup the environment.

 ## Installation